The community trigger gives victims and communities the right to demand that agencies deal with persistent anti-social behaviour.

-In October 2014, the Anti-social Behaviour, Crime and Policing Act 2014 brought in a range of significant for power for dealing with anti-social behaviour.
+The Anti-social Behaviour, Crime and Policing Act 2014 brought in a range of significant powers for dealing with anti-social behaviour.
 This included a case review process for victims of anti-social behaviour, which is known as the ‘Community Trigger’.

 Here on Merseyside, each of the Local Authorities’ Community Safety Partnerships (CSP’s) came together with the region’s Police and Crime Commissioner, Jane Kennedy, to agree that the Community Trigger should also be available to victims of hate crime.